-The 2018B Bonds will be subject to optional redemption prior to maturity as described herein. .
-See "DESCRIPTION OF THE 2018B BONDS - Redemption of 2018B Bonds" herein
+The 2019A Subordinate Bonds will be subject to optional redemption and mandatory redemption prior to maturity as described herein.

-THE 2018B BONDS ARE LIMITED OBLIGATIONS OF THE COMMISSION AND SHALL NOT BE DEEMEDTOBEADEBTOFTHE COMMONWEALTHOFPENNSYLVANIA (THE "COMMONWEALTH") OR A PLEDGE OF THE FULL FAITH AND CREDIT OF THE COMMONWEALTH, BUT THE 2018B BONDS SHALL BE PAYABLE SOLELY FROM THE TRUST ESTATE (AS DEFINED HEREIN) WHICH CONSISTS PRIMARILY OF TOLLS FROM THE SYSTEM (AS DEFINED HEREIN).
-THE COMMONWEALTH IS NOT OBLIGATED TO LEVY OR PLEDGE ANY FORM OF TAXATION WHATSOEVER FOR PAYMENT OF THE 2018B BONDS OR TO MAKE ANY APPROPRIATION FOR THE PAYMENT OF THE 2018B BONDS.
+THE 2019A SUBORDINATE BONDS ARE LIMITED OBLIGATIONS OF THE COMMISSION, PAYABLE FROM THE REVENUES AND SOURCES SET FORTH IN THE SUBORDINATE INDENTURE, AND SHALL NOT BE DEEMED TO BE A DEBT OF THE COMMONWEALTH OF PENNSYLVANIA (THE "COMMONWEALTH") OR A PLEDGE OF THE FAITH AND CREDIT OF THE COMMONWEALTH.
+THE COMMONWEALTH IS NOT OBLIGATED TO LEVY OR PLEDGE ANY FORM OF TAXATION WHATSOEVER FOR PAYMENT OF THE 2019A SUBORDINATE BONDS OR TO MAKE ANY APPROPRIATION FOR THE PAYMENT OF THE 2019A SUBORDINATE BONDS.
 THE COMMISSION HAS NO TAXING POWER.